LMC maintains 16 miles of privately-owned mixed-use trails and parks offered for public use.

-And the South’s first and largest public urban natural bouldering park which connects to the Guild-Hardy trail - enjoyed by 70,000 Chattanoogans each year.
+We also manage one of the nation’s largest urban natural bouldering park and The Guild-Hardy Trail, enjoyed by 70,000 Chattanoogans each year.

 Runners run on the trails at Lookout Mountain Conservancy